 - Chrysanthemums (until the buds start to open)

 Spray: Check the California Backyard Orchard website for current information.

 What to Plant in August

-Direct seed oriental greens, beets, carrots, lettuce, turnips, Florence fennel, mustard, radish, rutabaga, spinich, and leeks.
+- Direct seed oriental greens, beets, carrots, lettuce, turnips, Florence fennel, mustard, radish, rutabaga, spinach, and leeks.